Paul Hartley: Aberdeen

 Hartley signed for Aberdeen on 28 July 2010 and was appointed as the new club captain on the same day.
 On his league debut for Aberdeen, Hartley scored a hat-trick of penalty kicks in a 4–0 victory against Hamilton.
 It was the first time a player had scored a hat-trick of penalties in a Scottish top division match since Donald Ford, for Hearts against Morton, in September 1973.
 Hartley scored another penalty, against Hibernian in a 4–2 victory, on 23 October 2010.
 Three days later, Hartley scored both Aberdeen goals in a 2–1 win against Falkirk in the League Cup.
 This meant that Hartley had scored eight goals for Aberdeen, seven from penalties.
 Hartley announced his retirement as a player at the end of the 2010–11 season, having missed the last two months of the season due to a medial knee ligament injury.

 International career

 Hartley's first experiences of international football took place right at the beginning of his professional career when he was selected by manager Craig Brown as a training squad player for Euro 96.
 His performances for Hearts earned him international recognition in December 2004, when he appeared for Scotland B against Germany B in Mannheim.
-He won his first full Scotland cap the following 26 March, against Italy in the San Siro.
+He won his first full Scotland cap the following year on the 26 March 2005, against Italy in the San Siro.
 Hartley scored his only international goal in a 3–0 win over Slovenia on 12 October 2005.